 “I am reminded of your sincere faith, which first lived in your grandmother Lois and in your mother Eunice and, I am persuaded, now lives in you also” (2 Timothy 1:5)

 Amy was inspired to start The Lois Project as a way to combine her love of writing and deep discussion with her desire to strengthen connections between Christian moms.
-She has a degree in French Education and English and taught high school French before becoming a stay-at-home mom with her three children.
+She has a degree in French Education and English and taught high school French before becoming a stay-at-home mom with her four children.
 Amy and her husband John are part of the Word of Life Community and attend Knox Presbyterian church in Ann Arbor.
-She loves anything and everything to do with France, has read the Harry Potter books way too many times and has a mild addiction to baby girl hair accessories (and two daughters to wear them!)
+She loves anything and everything to do with France, the Harry Potter series, and photography.

 Daisy originally hails from Lebanon and works as a freelance graphic designer with the aim of bringing beauty and visual appeal into everything she does.
 She has been part of the Word of Life community in Ann Arbor, Michigan ever since she married to her husband Greg in 2016.
+Daisy designed our lovely logo and is on hand for design input and needs.
 As an expectant mother, she joined the Lois project team to highlight the beauty of motherhood and to foster stronger connections and sharing between mothers.
-She enjoys arts and crafts, sports, cooking, outdoor adventures, time with friends and planning themed parties.
+She now has two children and enjoys arts and crafts, sports, cooking, outdoor adventures, time with friends and planning themed parties.